Drug Test Detection Times: How Long Do Drugs Stay In Your System?

 (844) 616-3400

-Mouth swab tests make for easy collection of test samples, are less likely to be tampered with (adulteration) and can test for the presence of multiple drugs at once, including:
+They can also test for the presence of multiple drugs at once, including:

 Blood Drug Tests

-With blood analysis tests, there is very little chance for adulteration, and the tests screen for many of the same drugs of abuse as saliva and urine tests.
+However, blood tests do have some advantages.
+There’s little chance for adulteration, and the tests screen for many of the same drugs of abuse as saliva and urine tests.

-Emergency rooms may use blood drug testing for toxicology screens, such as in the case of a car accident, as blood tests can offer the most immediate and accurate results.
+Emergency rooms (ER) may use blood for toxicology screens, such as in the case of a car accident, as one blood draw can be used to run a range of tests to help address the patient’s needs quickly.

-Hair drug tests serve well for detecting long-term drug use, up to 90 days.
+Hair drug tests serve well for detecting drug use over a longer period of time, up to 90 days.
 Hair tests screen for similar drugs of abuse tested in other drug analysis tests.

 The person being tested will submit a sample of hair equal to 100-120 strands in front of lab personnel, which lessens the chances of tampering.